alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 </div>

 The party has been taken overnight by the voidsents spilling out of the portal established in the pact between Amandine and Halicarnassus.
 Split the party into smaller groups of at most 3 players, and have them face 2 monsters if they are 3, otherwise only 1.
-The monsters can be an [Imp](https://www.dndbeyond.com/monsters/imp) (**BR277**) or an Ahriman (check the Monsters Appendix).
+The monsters can be an [Imp](https://www.dndbeyond.com/monsters/imp) (**BR 277**) or an Ahriman (check the Monsters Appendix).

 When one of the monsters remains alone, he will run for his life out of the cell.
 If the party chases it it will lead them into the Ritual Chamber, whose door the party will find open.